mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 ## Content Management

 This section is focused on the content within the email.
 If you are a content marketer, this will be the area where you feel most at home.
-While this includes your typical graphic design, copyrighting, template creation—this bucket also includes the logic behind your campaign.
+While this includes your typical graphic design, copywriting, and template creation—this bucket also includes the logic behind your campaign.

 ### Email Content/Design